About This Statistic

 This statistic shows strawberry production in the United States in 2016, by state.
 In that year, the production of strawberries in California amounted to about 28.78 million cwt.

 The strawberry producing industry in the United States - additional information

-With an annual strawberry production of 1.5 million tons of in 2013, the United States is the leader of the global strawberry market, accounting for a third of the total world’s production.
+With an annual strawberry production of 1.5 million tons of in 2015, the United States is the leader of the global strawberry market, accounting for a third of the total world’s production.
 Favorable climate conditions make the state of California the largest producer of strawberries in the United States.
-In 2013, an estimated 27.5 million hundredweight of strawberries have been produced in California, considerably more than the second ranked, Florida, with only 1.87 million hundredweight.
-Other strong national markets are Spain, Turkey, Egypt and Mexico.
+In 2015, 27.9 million hundredweight of strawberries were produced in California, considerably more than the second ranked, Florida, with 2.44 million hundredweight.

-According to the US Department of Agriculture, berries, including strawberries, raspberries, blueberries and cranberries, are the fifth most popular fruit consumed in the United States, after bananas, citrus fruits, apples and watermelons.
-As of 2012, the per capita consumption of fresh berries in the United States stood at 8.8 pounds per year.
-Annually, Americans are estimated to eat over 120 pounds of fresh fruit per capita.
+According to the U.S. Department of Agriculture, berries, including strawberries, raspberries, blueberries and cranberries, are the fifth most popular fruit consumed in the United States, after bananas, citrus fruits, apples and watermelons.
+As of 2014, the per capita consumption of fresh berries in the United States stood at 9.3 pounds per year.
+Annually, Americans eat over 120 pounds of fresh fruit per capita.